FetraRanaivoson/Unity-Tool-School-Projects/README.md

 and the card type (the 5 elements)
 4. Anything you typed in will be displayed on the card preview are
-7. When you click on create new card, a new scriptable objects will be created based on the informations you provide in and will be added to the right side
+7. When you click on create new card, a new scriptable objects will be created based on the informations you provided in and will be added to the right side
-8. The right side displays all the existing scriptable objects you have
+8. The right side displays all the existing scriptable objects you have.
+When you click on each of them, their informations will be automatically displayed on the left side

 ## Exo 6
 1. Create a platform with many players (sphere game objects)